 - The therapist might have to interview you about what you think the cause of the pain could be.
 They may also palpitate the affected area to identify the particular fascia that needs to be massaged and given due attention during the procedure.

-- A standard treatment should last anywhere from 30 minutes to one hour, but should not last longer than that as that may lead to soreness and fatigue.
+- A standard treatment should last anywhere from 10-15 minutes, but should not last longer than that as that may lead to soreness and fatigue.

 - You may experience considerable relief, but if the case is severe, you may need to go for another session or two in the subsequent days.